carrieje/maky/README.md

     $ cp ~/Downloads/maky/maky.mk Makefile
     $ make

-Run make help to get some more information.
+Run `make help` to get some more information.
+Run `make -f maky.mk help` if you do not want to copy the original file as `Makefile`.

 Just as easy ?!
 ---------------